U.S. Companies In China Get Caught In The Trade War Crossfire

 It could even encourage consumers to boycott companies to punish their home countries.
 After South Korea installed a U.S.-made anti-missile system, Beijing ordered travel agencies to stop sending group tours there, which hurt tourism in South Korea.

-China hasn't done anything like that to American companies so far, in part because it sees U.S. business leaders, many of whom have criticized Trump's trade policies, as allies, Rein says.
+China hasn't done anything like that to American companies so far, in part because it sees U.S. business leaders — many of whom have criticized Trump's trade policies — as allies, Rein says.

 But if trade tensions get bad enough, Beijing won't hesitate to take aim at U.S. businesses, hurting U.S. stock prices and perhaps forcing Trump to reconsider the trade war, Chovanec says.